jrandj/aws-security-specialty/README.md

     * You can add federation support to your customer-facing web and mobile applications using Amazon Cognito.
 It helps you add user sign-up, sign-in, and access control to your mobile and web apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

     * After creating an Amazon Cognito user pool, in API Gateway, you must then create a COGNITO_USER_POOLS authoriser that uses the pool.
 The steps required are:
-        * Create a new API, or select an existing API in API Gateway.
+        * Create a new API or select an existing API in API Gateway.
         * From the main navigation pane, choose **Authorizers** under the specified API.
         * Under Authorizers, choose Create New Authorizer.
         * Configure the new authorizer to use the user pool.
-This requires selecting an authorizer name in **Name**, selecting the **Cognito** option, choosing a region under **Cognito User Pool**, selecting an available user pool from that region, selecting a **Token source** (type Authoriszation as the header name to pass the identity or access token that's returned by Amazon Cognito), and finally creating the authorizer using **Create**.
+This requires selecting an authorizer name in **Name**, selecting the **Cognito** option, choosing a region under **Cognito User Pool**, selecting an available user pool from that region, selecting a **Token source** (type Authorization as the header name to pass the identity or access token that's returned by Amazon Cognito), and finally creating the authorizer using **Create**.

     * Once the authoriser is created the authoriser can be used on methods.
 The steps required are:
         * Choose (or create) a method on your API.